-My main motivation was he treatment and exploitation of animals.
-So I my intention is to highlight just some of these and let you do the rest of the homework yourself if it strikes a cord with you.
+My main motivation was the treatment and exploitation of animals.
+So my intention is to highlight just some of these and let you do the rest of the homework yourself if it strikes a chord with you.

 How can you humanely kill or exploit something that doesn’t want to die or can’t give consent?

 Let me put it this way – cows are not our mothers so why are we drinking their milk?
 It’s unnatural for a start.
 There is no other adult creature on this planet that consumes milk let alone the milk of another species.
 What happens to their babies since we’re getting what they are supposed to thrive from?

 Well.. they are forcibly impregnated, bound to suffer painful mastitis, birth complications, beatings, abuse and the heartache of stolen babies just so we can put their milk on our cereal.
 And when she’s not physically able to cope anymore she’s slaughtered.

 Male born calves are taken from their mothers and killed with a bolt gun or slaughtered at a few days of because they’re either not profitable (milk) or are better put on someone’s plate (veal).
 Mothers cry for their babies for weeks on end, pining and searching for them only to have to produce another who will suffer the same.
 If they don’t and they’re female then they end up growing up to live the same life as their mothers.